kcm2/ab/docs/ideas/music/example5.rst

 ===============================
-References (fake)
+Example song 5
 ===============================

-This is a fake references thing!
+This is example song 5.